 Milk contains two proteins, whey and casein, which are often linked to infant cow’s milk protein intolerance that most grow out of.
-If not, it can become a milk allergy and thus essentially all dairy products would need to be avoided.
+If not, it can become a milk allergy and thus essentially all dairy products need to be avoided for that individual.
 Plant-milk alternatives would be appropriate, but keep an eye on added sugar and the minimal protein content.
 Plant-milk cheeses and yogurts have minimal overall nutrition aside from calories, some carbohydrate, and a little fat—they are not great sources of protein, calcium, vitamin D, etc like their cow’s milk counter-parts.

-Milk also contains a carbohydrate, lactose, which some people have an intolerance.
-Lactose itself does not cause an allergy; the body makes an enzyme called lactase that breaks down the lactose (milk sugar), though the amount of this enzyme decreases with age or in certain ethnicities (Asian, African American see a 75-95% lactose intolerance rate).
-For some, tolerating lactose is all about the “dose” in order for the carbohydrate to not be what’s called “malabsorbed” and then cause bloating, cramping, diarrhea, etc. Generally, ½ a cup of milk (6g of lactose) can be tolerated in one sitting and thus other dairy sources that are “harder”, i.e. have more lactose removed (yogurt, cheese, sour cream, etc) can be tolerated in slightly larger amounts.
+Milk also contains a carbohydrate, lactose, to which some people have an intolerance.
+Lactose itself does not cause an allergy; the body makes an enzyme called lactase that breaks down the lactose (milk sugar).
+The amount of this enzyme decreases with age or in certain ethnicities (Asian, African American see a 75-95% lactose intolerance rate).
+For some, tolerating lactose is all about the “dose” in order for the carbohydrate to not be what’s called “malabsorbed” (which can then cause bloating, cramping, diarrhea, etc).
+Generally, ½ a cup of milk (6g of lactose) can be tolerated in one sitting.
+Thus other dairy sources that are “harder”, i.e. have more lactose removed (yogurt, cheese, sour cream, etc) can be tolerated in slightly larger amounts.
 If this is the case, a focus on hard cheeses, lower-lactose yogurts (Greek) or even lactose free yogurts and cow’s milk are great choices for the athlete’s diet in order to meet calcium needs.

 Vitamin D- Testing, Supplement Compliance, Follow Up

 Vitamin D is a fat-soluble vitamin found in fatty fish, eggs, fish liver oils, and fortified products such as milk, cheese, and butter.
-The RDA for vitamin D is 600 international units (IU) per day, but this has been questioned in terms of adequacy for children and adolescents, and certainly high level athletes.
+The RDA for vitamin D is 600 international units (IU) per day.
+Even that level has been questioned in terms of adequacy for children and adolescents, and certainly high level athletes.
 The Endocrine Society suggests that individuals will need at least 1500-2000 IU vitamin D per day to get blood levels above 30 ng/dL.

 The specific lab that needs to be checked to monitor vitamin D levels is called 25-hydroxyvitamin D (25(OH)D).
 If this level is less than 20 ng/dL, that is considered deficiency.
 Some physicians will order a different lab (often on accident) that looks very similar- 1, 25-dihydroxyvitamin D, but this is used only for monitoring certain conditions or inherited disorders.